Gopal Bhargava: Political career

 In 2018, he was re-elected from Rehli and became the most senior legislator in Madhya Pradesh Vidhan Sabha.

-On January 7, 2019, he was elected Leader of the Opposition in the 15th Madhya Pradesh Legislative Assembly.
-He resigned as leader of the opposition after the BJP formed a government in Madhya Pradesh on March 23, 2020.
-He was inducted into Shivraj Singh Chauhan's cabinet on July 2, 2020, and was given the portfolio of Public Works Department and Cottage & Rural Industries.
-He is undefeated in his political career, spanning four decades.
+On 7 January 2019, he was elected Leader of the Opposition in the 15th Madhya Pradesh Legislative Assembly.
+He resigned as leader of the opposition after the BJP formed a government in Madhya Pradesh on 23 March 2020.
+He was inducted into Shivraj Singh Chauhan's cabinet on 2 July 2020, and was given the portfolio of Public Works Department and Cottage & Rural Industries.

+In 2023 he won again 9th consecutive time by huge margin of over 72800 votes, became first person in Madhya Pradesh to do such from same constituency.
+His this victory is record highest margin for any minister to retain his seat in Madhya Pradesh.

+He is still undefeated in his electoral career spanning over 4 decades.
+He has won his all 10 election in which he contested.